coop152/obsidian-vaults/Year 3/Algorithms and Complexity (36111)/Strongly Connected Components.md

 This can be solved in the "obvious" way by running st-CON on every combination of vertices in the graph.
 This runs in quadratic time, and is an awful solution.
 A better solution is to *(lecturer was going too quick and i forgot the solution)*

+## Topological Sort

+## Kosaraju's Algorithm
+The **Strongly connected component** of a graph G is the largest possible set of strongly connected vertices in G.